 I also observed consumers ordering groceries and household products from home on a mobile device or a desktop.
 Looking at reviews was a large component to making educated purchases.

 To dig deeper into what the user's pains were in their current shopping experience, I interviewed 5 people within the targeted user age range of 21 to 40.
-All of which were concerned about their environmental impact but at varying degrees.
+All participants were concerned about their environmental impact but at varying degrees.
 Through these interviews, I found what the main motivators were for environmentally-conscious consumers.

 "I wish eco-friendly choices were more convenient"

 Education: Consumers want to make educated decisions, but most companies aren’t transparent about their products and how they're sourced and it is too much effort for consumers to learn more independently.

 "The scope of being an environmentally-conscious consumer is too large for me to know what I should and shouldn't be buying."